mburakbozbey/linear-lab/README.md

   <img src="images/linearlab.png" alt="Linear-Lab" width="300" height="300"/>
 </div>

-**Welcome to a comprehensive toolkit that elevates linear regression to new heights of sophistication.** This repository offers a meticulously crafted platform, blending fundamental linear regression principles with advanced MLOps techniques.
+**Welcome to a comprehensive toolkit (🏗️🔧 *under construction* 👷‍♂️🧰 ) that elevates linear regression to new heights of sophistication.** This repository offers a meticulously crafted platform, blending fundamental linear regression principles with advanced MLOps techniques.

 Collaboratively developed with contributions from **CodeLlama & ChatGPT-4**, this toolkit stands as a testament to the finesse achievable in the realm of machine learning.